 In addition to performing inspections, environmental health practitioners are responsible for enforcing hygiene protocols in food businesses.
 They also offer advice on how to improve your hygiene rating.
 EHOs help prevent the spread of infectious diseases through foods.

 Environmental Health Practitioners are responsible for several aspects of safety in a community.
 In addition to inspections, they perform the following environmental health roles:

 - Promote health literacy through educational talks

 - Assess workplace hazards

 Role of Environmental Health Officer

 An EHO is tasked to inspect the conditions and operations of your food business.
-They are responsible for ensuring that the following areas of your establishment follow the essential food safety regulations:
+They are responsible for ensuring that the following three areas of your establishment follow the essential food safety regulations:

 - Hygienic food handling

 - Condition and layout of buildings (e.g., cleanliness of facilities, type of material used, and ventilation)